proffatai/Appium-Tutorials/Appium_1/README.md

 NB: This action is synonymous to git init because the momemt we clicked the finish button the second time, a local git file is created

-Right click on the project name again, and click on Teams then click commit Now, drag the files from the unstaged changes area into the staged changesarea and enter a commit message and click on commit and push button
+Right click on the project name again, and click on Teams then click commit Now, drag the files from the unstaged changes area into the staged changes area and enter a commit message and click on commit and push button

 Go to github and copy the url to the newly created repo and paste it in the url field of the moodal that poped up.Click Next 2x and enter your github credentials to finalize the push